Crotalo0/java_text_adventure/README.md

 - **attack:** attribute is enemy name.Does a simple attack on selected enemy.
 - **ability:** attributes is enemy name.
 Initiates the weapon special ability.
 - **help:** Work in progress, in future will display helpful hints.

-Like the game-state, it can be called with the `getInstance()` method.
+Like the game-state, it can be called with the `CommandInitializer.getInstance()` method.

 ## Moretum and his spectacular enemy artworks:
 # B(l)ob